CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 - Whether you are on the electoral roll (you’re registered to vote).

 Their score also considers any financial relationships you have with other people.
-It’s essential not to take out joint loans and car finance deals with someone with a poor credit rating, as it will look poorly on you and affect your score.
+It’s essential not to take out joint loans, and car finance deals with someone with a poor credit rating, as it will look poorly on you and affect your score.
 The opposite applies, too, though!
 Taking out a joint or guarantor car finance deal with a partner or parent with a strong finance score can positively affect you.

 County Court Judgements (or decrees in Scotland) are typically issued when you’ve failed to pay a fine or debt and are seriously bad for your credit rating, so avoid these at all costs.

-Suppose you have been in a bad situation and have entered into an Individual Voluntary Arrangement (IVA) to pay off your debts.
+Suppose you have been in a bad situation and entered an Individual Voluntary Arrangement (IVA) to pay off your debts.
 In that case, this will also show on your report and impact badly on your credit score.

-How does Experian grade Credit Scores?
+Car Finance: How does Experian grade Credit Scores?

 Experian arranges its ranking by scoring out of 999